-/ products / works beneficiary must perform a rigorous check on the the approval of the quality of the products/services/works reports purchased/performed against the specifications.
-This information shall be included in the receipt Expert reports regarding minutes. the implementation of For any discrepancies between the information the activities and the provided by the contractor and the contract, the quality of the activities beneficiary shall request clarifications. performed by The beneficiary must draft an internal document contractors approved by approving the receipt of the the beneficiary products/services/works and of the payment or countersign the final report issued by the Final reports regarding contractor. the completion of the This document must include information activities performed, regarding the products/services/works subject of approved by the the contract, namely: the discrepancies between beneficiary. planned and actual activities and budget, the receipt minutes, a qualitative and quantitative Works certificates or evaluation of the products/services/works against other form of the technical specification, the price, a description verification certifies, of the activities, all the relevant documents awarded by an regarding the completion of the activities, independent party,

-(reports, attendance registers, time recording according to the legal system etc.) etc. provisions in force The beneficiary performs a review of invoices submitted by the contractor for duplication (i.e. Other internal multiple invoices for the same amount, invoice documents number etc.) or falsification.
+INTERREG V-A ROMANIA-HUNGARY PROGRAMME I PROJECT IMPLEMENTATION MANUAL approving the receipt of the products/services/works by the beneficiary and of the payment or countersign the final report issued by the contractor.
+Final reports regarding This document must include information regarding the completion of the the products/services/works subject of the contract, activities performed, namely: the discrepancies between planned and approved by the actual activities and budget, the receipt minutes, a beneficiary. qualitative and quantitative evaluation of the products/services/works against the technical Works certificates or other specification, the price, a description of the activities, form of verification all the relevant documents regarding the completion certifies, awarded by an of the activities, (reports, attendance registers, time independent party, recording system etc.) etc. according to the legal The beneficiary performs a review of invoices provisions in force submitted by the contractor for duplication (i.e. multiple invoices for the same amount, invoice Other internal documents number etc.) or falsification.
 All the invoices received from the contractor should be checked and approved by the financial expert/manager (internal document) before payment.
 In case of works, it is mandatory the beneficiary to request works certificates or other form of verification certification, awarded by an independent party, to be provided on the completion of the activities, according to the legal provisions in force.
-Contract It is recommended that the amendments to the Reports/approvals amendments contract to be verified and approved by a senior level personnel within the beneficiary, other than the members of the evaluation board.